 Confirmation is a sacramental outpouring of the Holy Spirit that leaves a permanent mark on the soul as it seals the gifts of the Holy Spirit received at Baptism.
 It completes Christian initiation (Baptism, Eucharist, and Confirmation) and empowers us to be Christ to the world (see CCC 1302-1305).

 The Bishop of the Diocese of Youngstown chooses 8th grade as the appropriate time for the reception of the Sacrament of Confirmation.
 All parish eighth graders are invited annually to prepare for the Sacrament of Confirmation.
+At St. Paul Parish we annually request Confirmation for the first Saturday of November - sometimes that is not possible - we will keep you posted on the exact date by the beginning of the school year.
 If you have any questions, please contact Dustine May at the Church office.

 To register for confirmation click the link below:

 RCIA--FOR ADULTS SEEKING BAPTISM AND/OR FULL COMMUNION WITH THE CATHOLIC CHURCH: If you are unbaptized, or if you were baptized in another Christian tradition but considering becoming Catholic, you can contact Michele Blate at the parish office about any questions you may have on the process of exploring these steps in your faith life!
 Check out the RCIA page on our website for more information.